ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 }
 ```

-Now, you could just make that type manually, which would work fine for a while, but as soon as you start making edits to `UserDataFromAPI`, you'll realize that it's annoying to have to remember to manually update `UserData` as well.
+Now, you could make that type manually, which would work fine for a while.
+But, as soon as you start making edits to `UserDataFromAPI`, you'll realize that it's annoying to have to remember to manually update `UserData` as well.
 And as your team grows, you worry that other developers won't be aware of this tightly-linked relationship between `UserDataFromAPI` and `UserData`. `Omit` to the rescue!

 With `Omit`, we can create `UserData` in such a way that it stays in sync with `UserDataFromAPI` over time, while still managing to make the edits we want to make to it. `Omit` takes two inputs, the object type to modify and the list of keys to remove from that type.
 We can then combine the output of `Omit` with an inline type that uses `Date` like we wanted: